-I never truly understood the quote by Rudyard Kipling: “This is Burma” until I spent some time in the country formerly known as Burma, Myanmar.
-Since recently opening its borders to other countries in 2010 its continuously changing and improving, so here our some tips that you’ll find helpful when exploring the country.
+I never truly understood the quote by Rudyard Kipling: ‘This is Burma’ until I spent some time in the country formerly known as Burma.
+Since opening its borders to other countries in 2010 Myanmar is continuously changing and improving.

-- Give yourself about a month in advance to get visas and your proper travel documents if your getting it via mail, or a quicker option is to obtain an E-Visa online.
+Give yourself a month in advance to get visas and your proper travel documents if your getting them through the mail.
+A quicker option would be able to get an e-visa.

-- Plan ahead with your money.
-Exchange what you think you’ll spend at the airport or have ample crisp 2006 or newer USDollars with you.
-ATM machines aren’t as frequent as other countries.
+Plan ahead with your money.
+Exchange what you think you’ll spend at the airport or have ample crisp 2006 or newer US Dollars with you.
+ATM machines are not as frequent as other countries.

 Dress modestly, as Myanmar is a very conservative country.
 I’m talking no skin showing up from the knees and elbows.
-I would recommend buying a local longyi (a long skirt that wraps around and ties) to put on over your shorts/yoga pants when entering the temples and Buddhist monasteries.
+I would recommend buying a local longyi (a long skirt that wraps around and ties) to put on over your bottoms when entering the temples and Buddhist monasteries.

-- Wear slip on shoes or slippers when planning a day of temple hopping as no shoes or socks are allowed to be worn when inside the temples.
-Slip on shoes or slippers make the process much more convenient.
+Wear slip on shoes when planning a day of temple hopping as no shoes or socks are allowed to be worn when inside the temples.
+Slip on shoes make the process much more convenient.

-- Always negotiate cab fare before you get into the cab as most taxis don’t have meters and you don’t want to get ripped off.
-Also make sure the driver is sure on the destination he/she is taking you.
+Always negotiate cab fare before you get into the cab as most taxis don’t have meters and you do not want to get ripped off.
+Also make sure the driver knows the destination he/she is taking you to.
 Believe me, the language barrier is real and there has been some communication issues.

 As I mentioned above, plan transportation in advance but also plan on that transportation not following the time schedule.
-Traveling via land is like playing the game “The Oregon Trail”, you may break an axle, loose a wheel, or get the measles.
-It may take you a lot longer to get somewhere than anticipated.
+Traveling Myanmar via land is like playing the game ’The Oregon Trail’ you may break an axle, loose a wheel, or get the measles.
+It may take you a lot longer to get somewhere than anticipated

-- If you are traveling on an overnight bus WEAR WARM CLOTHES as they blast the A/C making it impossible to sleep in between shivers.
-For real the coldest I’ve ever been and I’ve lived in the middle of the Rocky Mountains!
+If you are traveling on an overnight bus WEAR WARM CLOTHES as they blast the A/C making it impossible to sleep in between shivers.
+This is probably my top Myanmar travel tips.
+Seriously one of the coldest nights of my life and I’ve lived in Vail, Colorado in the middle of the Rocky Mountains!